Career & Business

 Experience over credentials…

-One of my least favorite job hunt tips…if you do not have the experience, but you have a master’s degree, does not mean you are obligated or always guaranteed the job.
-Many people I know who earned a master’s degree but do have the experience have gone through this process time and time again.
+One of my least favorite job hunt tips is that if you do not have experience but have a master’s degree, it does not mean you are obligated or always guaranteed the job.
+Many people I know who earned a master’s degree but do not have the experience have gone through this process repeatedly.
 This brings me to ask the next question… is a school degree worth the debt?
 I believe it should definitely be something you’re passionate about, or else you probably shouldn’t pursue it.

 A good reference is important

 Building relationships is important because you never know when you might need someone.
-I can count on more than one hand alone how many people I can write down as a reference whether it may be a supervisor, a former coworker, or an old classmate.
-I can truly count on these people to give me a positive review for my next job.
+I can count on more than one hand alone how many people I can write down as a reference, whether a supervisor, a former coworker, or an old classmate.
+I can count on these people to give me a positive review for my next job.
 If you leave a job, always leave on a positive note.
 Being a good employee for one job can get you into an even better door.
 NEVER burn bridges!

 WANT MORE?